Central Pier, Blackpool

 Central Pier is one of three piers in the town of Blackpool, England, and was built in 1868.

 Location

 The pier is central in that it is located between the other two, but it was close to the site of the now-defunct Blackpool Central railway station about 550 yards south of Blackpool Tower.
-Since the coastline is very straight and flat, the pier simply extends at right angles to the sea front, roughly level with the promenade.
+Since the coastline is very straight and flat, the pier simply extends at right angles to the sea front, roughly level with Blackpool Promenade.

 History

 The success of the North Pier prompted the formation of the Blackpool South Jetty Company one year later in 1864.
 Impressed with the construction of Blackpool Pier (North Pier), the company hired the same contractor, Richard Laidlaw and Son of Glasgow for the project.
 This time, however, the company used the designs of Lieutenant-Colonel John Isaac Mawson rather than those of Eugenius Birch.
 When the pier was opened on 30 May 1868, it was 503 yards in length, 131 yards of which was a landing jetty for use at low tide.
 The first manager of the pier was Robert Bickerstaffe, coxswain of the first Blackpool lifeboat.
 Blackpool's lifeboat station is located next to Central Pier.